martinfthomsen/rucs2/README.md

 5. Show PCR statistics for a given primer set to a given template
 6. Combine all of the above functionalities in a pipeline to provide a tool for rapid identification of PCR primer Pairs for the unique target sequences of a positive dataset versus a negative dataset

 Authors:
-   Martin Christen Frølund Thomsen
+   Martin Christen Frølund Thomsen,
-   Henrik Hasman
+   Henrik Hasman,
    Ole Lund